Table of Contents

-The pyramids, which contain the tractus corticospinalis (pyramidal tracts) border it on the ventral side – i.e. toward the frontal lobe.
-A majority of the fibres of the pyramidal tracts cross over to the contralateral site (approx. 80%) at the level of the medulla oblongata, causing this location to be referred to as the decussatio pyramidum (pyramidal decussation).
+The pyramids, which contain the tractus corticospinalis (pyramidal tracts), border the medula oblongata on the ventral side, i.e., toward the frontal lobe.
+A majority of the fibers of the pyramidal tracts cross over to the contralateral site (approx. 80%) at the level of the medulla oblongata, causing this location to be referred to as the decussatio pyramidum (pyramidal decussation).

-The remaining fibres cross over later.
-Motor phenomena and failures due to damage to the right hemisphere on the left side of the body are attributed to this.
+The remaining fibers cross over later.
+Motor phenomena and failures on the left side of the body are due to damage to the right hemisphere because of this.

 The olivary bodies (olivae), which are connected to the cerebellum via the tractus olivocerebellaris, are located next to the pyramids.
-Information is passed from here through the nucleus olivaris inferior of the olivary bodies, between motoric centres and the cerebellum.
+Information between the motoric centres and the cerebellum is passed from here through the nucleus olivaris inferior of the olivary bodies.

 The crossover of the afferents from the arm and throat area occurs in the tuberculum cuneatum.
 The lemniscus medialis travels from the tuberculi to the contralateral thalamus as a cohesive efferent.
 The thalamus acts as the third synapse and the third neuron to subsequently forward the information to the somatosensory cortex.

-Another functional centre located next to the area postrema in the vicinity of the medulla oblongata is the circulatory and respiratory centre.
+Another functional center located next to the area postrema in the vicinity of the medulla oblongata is the circulatory and respiratory center.

-In addition, vegetative centres for regulating heartbeat, the metabolism, the width of blood vessels and individual reflexes – e.g. coughing – are located here.
-These centres are functionally ascribed to the formatio reticularis (see below).
+In addition, vegetative centers for regulating heartbeat, the metabolism, the width of blood vessels and individual reflexes, e.g., coughing, are located here.
+These centers are functionally ascribed to the formatio reticularis (see below).

 Structure of the Formatio Reticularis

 The formatio reticularis serves to regulate motoric and vegetative functions.
-To this end it extends across the entire brain stem and contains multiple regulatory centres and nuclei.
+To this end, it extends across the entire brain stem and contains multiple regulatory centers and nuclei.
 It also plays a crucial role in the formation of the circadian rhythm.